zareisajad/group-chat-django/README.md

 # Django Chat Application
-a simple chat built with Django, Django-Channels and Redis.
+a simple chat built with Django, Django-Channels and Redis. user can create account, enter name of a group and join it to chat with others.

 ## Used in this app:
 - Python3